Yashver1/SC1015---group-project/README.md

 # Network-Intrusion-Detection
-Analysis for Model Selection for Network Intrusion Detection
+Analysis for Model Selection for Network Intrusion Detection through Machine Learning

 # About: